-Swarms of microscopic Seashore Springtails are coastal hexapods that may or may not spring into action.
+Swarms of microscopic Seashore Springtails are coastal hexapods that may or may not jump into action.

 Seashore Springtails are microscopic hexapods with six legs and a fondness for a seaside landscape.
 They are as small as fleas and live on the sand and rocks on beaches.
-If high tide comes in and they don't have time to flee the approaching water, they can cling to the bottom of a rock or boulder, breathing from the air pockets that are also trapped on the underside with them until the tide recedes.
+If high tide comes in and they do not have time to flee the approaching water, they cling to the bottom of a rock or boulder, breathing from the air bubbles and pockets that get trapped under there with them until the tide recedes.

 Scientific Name: Anurida maritima

 Other Name(s): Springtail